grexor/pybio/README.md

       print(transcript.transcript_id)
 ```

-However you could also start directly with transcripts, and print which genes are the transcripts assigned to:
+However you could also start directly with transcripts, and print to which genes are transcripts assigned to:

 ```
 for transcript in transcripts: